 5 Steps to Implement

 1. Create a Triangle

 When looking for your campsite, try and create a triangle between these 3 core areas in your head: 1) Sleeping, 2) Cooking/Eating, 3) Cleaning.
-They should also be 200 feet (~70 steps) away form your sleeping area.
+The recommended distance is 200 (~75 steps) – 100 feet (~35 steps) away form your sleeping area.
 However, many established campsites don’t provide enough room to make this a reality.
 If this is the case, do the best you can to create space between these three areas.
-In all honestly, I don’t think I’ve ever been able to get more than 50 feet (14 steps away) between these areas at designated camp sites.
+In all honestly, I don’t think I’ve ever been able to get more than 50 feet (~14 steps away) between these areas at designated camp sites.